mdang/ga-lessons/aws-alexa/README.md

   - **Order a car** (this phrase would be mapped to an OrderCar intent)
 * The name Alexa uses to identify your skill is called the `invocation name`.
 Users include this when making a request.
 For example, the skill for looking up tides could be called “tide pooler”.

+Example requests from users:

-> User: Get high tide for Seattle from Tide Pooler
+- Alexa, get high tide for Seattle from Tide Pooler
+- Alexa, ask Recipes how do I make an omelet?
+- Alexa, ask Daily Horoscopes about Taurus
+- Alexa, give ten points to Stephen using Score Keeper

 ### Hosting Custom Skills